Join Tech Prescient at Dine with AlphaSec III | 17 April 2026, Mumbai.

-- It limits lateral movement and minimizes the attack surface.
+• It minimizes lateral movement and reduces the attack surface.

-- Core principles include least privilege, continuous monitoring, and microsegmentation.
+• Core principles include least privilege, continuous authentication, and microsegmentation.

 What Is Zero Trust Security?